 It is more important than ever to examine the social and cultural implications of mediated images – but how can we really interrogate the work that images do?

-Visual Communication: Understanding Images in Media and Culture provides a theoretical and empirical toolkit to examine implications of mediated images.
-It explores a range of approaches to visual analysis, while also providing a hands-on guide to applying methods to your own work.
+Visual Communication: Understanding Images in Media Culture provides a theoretical and empirical toolkit to do just that.
+It explores a range of approaches to visual analysis, while also providing a hands-on guide to applying a diverse range of methods to your own work.
 The book:

-- Illustrates a range of perspectives, from content analysis and semiotics, to multimodal and critical discourse analysis
+- Illustrates multiple perspectives, from content analysis and semiotics, to multimodal and critical discourse analysis.

-- Shows students how to combine approaches and methods to best suit their own research questions and projects
+- Shows you how to combine approaches and methods to best suit your own research questions and projects.

 An invaluable guide to analysing contemporary media images, this is essential reading for students and researchers of visual communication and visual culture.